wp-plugins/simple-real-estate-pack-4/readme.txt

 == Frequently Asked Questions ==

+**If something doesn't work, please try to troubleshoot the issue by checking is any JavaScript errors are reported.
+Also, try disabling other plugins and leave the SRP enabled just to make sure there are no conflicts.**

 == Changelog ==
 [See change logs in author's blog](http://www.phoenixhomes.com/tech/simple-real-estate-pack "Simple Real Estate Pack by PhoenixHomes.com").